Congress Passes Bill To Counter The Rise In Anti-Asian Hate Crimes

 Chu noted the heavy toll that the rise in hate crimes has had on the mental health of the community.

-another Asian American has been assaulted, attacked and even killed?" she asked.
+"What is it like to open up the newspaper every day and see that yet another Asian American has been assaulted, attacked and even killed?" she asked.
 "You start to think, well, will I be next?"

+In a statement, Varun Nikore, executive director of the AAPI Victory Alliance, said the "legislation represents a first step in the right direction as we work to restore trust and end Asian hate crimes."

 Biden has previously called on Congress to pass the legislation and is expected to sign it swiftly into law.